-The Invoke statement is used to execute actions, which are instances of the defined provider types.
+The Invoke statement is used to execute actions, which are instances of the defined provider types, and jKQL Scripts.
 The Invoke statement has the following syntax:

 See Insert, Update, Upsert for definition of map_value_list.
 See Common Elements for additional sub-clause definitions.